Google+

 5 thoughts on “Welcoming the Stranger: Deuteronomy’s Immigration Theme

-1. Teresa Rice says:
+1. Teresa Rice's avatar Teresa Rice says:

 Exactly.
 I agree wholeheartedly!!
 God Bless.

-• eneubauer says:
+• eneubauer's avatar eneubauer says:

 Teresa Rice,